2Abendsegler/GClh/docu/faq.md

 <a id="3-en"></a>
 ## 3. GClh doesn't start.
-If a script does not start, these are usually matching problems between the browser and the script manager Tampermonkey.
+If the GClh does not start, these are usually matching problems between the browser and the script manager.
 These problems mainly occur when a tab in a browser passes beyond a session.
-This can be caused by the user by leaving tabs in the browser, for example, when hibernating.
-It can also be caused by the browser, for example, when restoring tabs after a cancellation.<br>
+This can be caused by the user by leaving tabs in the browser, for example when hibernating.
+It can also be caused by the browser, for example when restoring tabs after a cancellation.<br>

 *Resolve problems:* Problems can be resolved depending on the situation regularly with one of the following points.<br>
 <ul>